Treatment

 CONTACT US TODAY

-During medically supervised detox, patients will receive medications to lessen their withdrawal symptoms from drugs or alcohol and decrease their cravings.
+During medically supervised detox treatment for drugs, patients will receive medications to reduce their withdrawal symptoms from drugs or alcohol and decrease their cravings.
 These medications are administered on a patient-by-patient basis under the supervision of clinicians and medical staff.
+Some of the withdrawal medications that medical detox patients most often use within a medical detox center include:

 • Methadone: This drug is a fully active opioid that carries all the risks of an opioid; however, when monitored, methadone can be used as a highly effective way to prevent opioid withdrawal symptoms.

-• Naltrexone: Used for the withdrawals caused by both alcohol and opioid use disorders, naltrexone will act as a long-acting opioid blocking agent.
+• Naltrexone: Used for the withdrawals caused by both alcohol and opioid use disorders, naltrexone will act as a long-acting opioid-blocking agent.
 To receive naltrexone during detox, the patient must have not used opioids for at least seven days.

 • Suboxone: This prescription drug is equally effective as methadone and treats withdrawal symptoms.
-Its active ingredient buprenorphine is an activator of the opioid receptors but carries less addiction and overdose risk than methadone.
+Its active ingredient, buprenorphine, is an activator of the opioid receptors but carries less addiction and overdose risk than methadone.

 • Sublocade: This prescription drug is a long-acting injectable form of buprenorphine.
 Sublocade’s form of administration will help limit the risk of abuse.
-It is vital to understand that Sublocade can only be administered to patients who have already received several doses of Suboxone for at least seven days.
+It is necessary to understand that Sublocade can only be administered to patients who have already received several doses of Suboxone for at least seven days.

 Length of Medical Detox Process